Outdoor Residential Burning

 Within Biggs & Gridley City limits

-• Within the city limits of Biggs and Gridley, burn permits are required year-round and City ordinance allows residents to burn all year on permissive burn days (even during the CAL FIRE Burn Ban).
+• Within the city limits of Biggs and Gridley, burn permits are required year-round and residents can burn all year on permissive burn days.

 • Residents outside of city limits must follow rules of the unincorporated areas of Butte County.